Three days in Amsterdam is the ideal amount of time to soak up the intriguing history and blockbuster dazzle of this compact European capital.

 1 p.m.: Old Masters at the Rijksmuseum

-The Rijksmuseum, a stately Neo-Gothic building and beloved national heritage site, is the Netherlands’ leading art and history museum.
+The Rijksmuseum, a stately Neo-Gothic building and beloved national heritage site, is one of the best art museums in Amsterdam.

 Fronted by elegant, manicured grounds, and located only a hurled sunflower’s distance from the Van Gogh Museum, the Rijksmuseum contains around one million cultural treasures.
 While it might be tricky to appreciate the entire collection with only three days in Amsterdam, the kindly Dutch have created a concentrated Masterpieces Collection containing what is considered its top 400 paintings.